-- Representatives on all committees should be a status operating staff employee.
+- Representatives on all committees must be status operating staff employees.
 In the event that no status employee is willing to serve on these committees, an NIU retiree who was a status operating staff employee at the time of retirement would be eligible to serve.

-- Representatives on committees who retire may serve out the remainder of their term.
+- Retiring representatives on committees may serve out the remainder of their term.
 At the end of the term, a current status operating staff employee must be named.